kaiachain/kaia/kaiax/gov/headergov/README.md

   "governanceDataBlockNums" => JSON.Marshal([num1, num2, ...])
   ```

-- `lowestVoteScannedBlockNumKey`: The lowest block number whose vote data is scanned.
+- `lowestVoteScannedEpochIdx`: The lowest epoch index whose vote data is scanned.
 That is, only vote block numbers which are greater than or equal to this value are stored in `governanceVoteDataBlockNums`.
 Grows downwards by `epoch` blocks.
   ```
-  "governanceLowestVoteScannedBlockNum" => Uint64BE(num)
+  "governanceLowestVoteScannedEpochIdx" => Uint64BE(num)
   ```

 - `legacyIdxHistoryKey`: legacy governance data block numbers.